-Below are some of the most common standards property owners need to know to plan an ADU project.
-For a complete list of development standards, please review the checklist (see above).
+Below are some of the more significant standards property owners need to know to plan an ADU project.
+For a complete list of development standards, please review Zoning Code and the Permit Sonoma ADU Checklist.

 Note: The standards below apply to inland zones.
 For accessory dwelling unit regulations in the Coastal Zone, see Section 26C-325.1 of the the County's Coastal Zoning Ordinance.